brcamp13/lostInTheWoods/README.md

 - [ ] Add some style to the entire application
 - [x] Add the ability to undo a button press
 - [x] Add the ability to reset a 'journey' while within the app
+- [ ] Use fragments to restructure the entire application in order to accomodate the below
+- [ ] **Use sqlite to:**
+- [ ] Allow users to save, access, and delete journeys
+- [ ] Allow users to add a tag and a note about a given saved journey
 - [ ] Get screenshots and add to portfolio site
 - [ ] Put app on the Google Play Store
-- [ ] Add slightly non-intrusive ads in the case that people actually download this
-### Future:
-- [ ] Allow users to save, access, and delete journeys
-- [ ] Allow users to add a tag and a note about a given saved journey
-- [ ] Do this using local storage on user device rather than using an external server + database
-- [ ] Provide an interface for all of the above